 What we are doing to keep patrons and staff safe

 Our staff are committed to keeping you safe when you visit the library.
-All staff will wear face masks when interacting with patrons and gloves when possible when handling books and other library items.
+All staff will wear face masks when interacting with patrons and practice careful hand hygiene when handling books.
 We have installed sneeze guards at circulation desks and have rearranged furniture and shelves to encourage social distancing.
-For the time being all of the educational toys, the Awe Station, and the Ipad in the children’s room have been put away.
+For the time being all of the educational toys, and magnets for the magnet board have been put away.
 Where shelves are low, we have installed additional barriers to help prevent the transfer of germs.
-We have also reduced the number of available public computers so that we can space them appropriately, and have put away the beanbag chairs in the teen corner.
-For the time being we are not allowing children and teens to use public access computers unless they can demonstrate that they are using them to complete online classes.
+We have also reduced the number of available public computers so that we can space them appropriately, and have put away the beanbag chairs that were in the teen corner.

-Starting June 1st we encourage patrons to return items in the outside drop box or in a designated bin within the Library, instead of returning them to the circulation desk as in the past.
-This will allow us to quarantine items for 48 hours before they are handled by staff and recirculated.
+We encourage patrons to return items in the outside drop box or in a designated bin within the Library, instead of returning them to the circulation desk as in the past.
+This will allow us to quarantine items for 72 hours before they are handled by staff and recirculated.

 We encourage patrons to be respectful of staff and other patrons by staying home if they have any symptoms of illness, wearing masks while visiting, using proper hand hygiene, and maintaining social distancing as much as possible while in the Library.
 We also encourage you to avoid touching items that you don’t plan to check out.
 If you do pick up an item, and decide not to check it out, please return it to a designated tray so we can disinfect it before placing it back on the shelf.